Forecasting macroeconomic data with Bayesian VARs: Sparse or dense? It depends!: Introduction

-Third, we contribute to the ongoing \textit{Illusion of Sparsity} (IoS) debate \citep{cross_macroeconomic_2020, fava_illusion_2020, giannone_economic_2021}.
-Loosely speaking, there are two contrasting approaches in order to reduce parameter uncertainty in high dimensions.
+Third, we contribute to the ongoing ``Illusion of Sparsity'' (IoS) debate \citep{cross_macroeconomic_2020, fava_illusion_2020, giannone_economic_2021}.
+Loosely speaking, within the Bayesian framework, there are two contrasting approaches in order to reduce parameter uncertainty in high dimensions.
 On the one hand, there are sparse modeling techniques that aim at selecting a small set of important predictors.
 On the other hand, dense modeling techniques support the assumption that all possible explanatory variables might be important; their individual impact for prediction, however, is expected to be small. \citet{giannone_economic_2021} design one specific prior -- which is basically a discrete mixture prior with point mass at zero -- in order to detect whether specific datasets are best summarized by means of many equally important covariates or rather by a small subset of covariates.
-Analyzing the posterior results, they conclude that macroeconomic data is rather dense. \citet{fava_illusion_2020} show that with little changes to the prior used in \citet{giannone_economic_2021}, i.e., using fatter tailed distributions, the posterior results appear to be sparser.
+Analyzing the posterior results, they conclude that macroeconomic data is rather dense. \citet{fava_illusion_2020} show that with little changes to the prior used in \citet{giannone_economic_2021}, i.e., using fatter tailed distributions, the posterior results appear to be sparser. \footnote{\revisiontwo{ We note at this point that sparsity in the VAR coefficients might imply unrealistic constraints from a purely economic point of view.
+However, as detailed in \citet{simsMacroeconomicsReality1980}, these can nevertheless be useful for forecasting purposes, as restrictions can reduce forecast errors even if they are false.}}

 In light of these results, it becomes clear that the level of posterior sparsity can be very sensitive to prior assumptions.
 Thus, we augment the narrative by quantifying the sparseness of our considered priors \emph{before} looking at the data.
 By applying the Hoyer sparseness measure \citep{hoyer_non-negative_2004} to simulated data from the prior distributions, we demonstrate that they can be ordered from sparse to dense.
-Sparsity is best expressed by GL priors; denseness is best expressed by the HM prior.
+Sparsity is best expressed by GL priors; denseness is best expressed by Minnesota(-type) priors.
 In addition, we find that prior sparseness translates to posterior sparseness.
-In other words, the a priori and the a posteriori ``sparsity ranking'' is similar.
+In other words, the prior and the posterior sparsity ranking is similar.